GhumanNavneet/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 1. In the **Permission Entry for Clusters** window, ensure that **Allow** appears in the **Type** drop-down list.
 Next, in the **Applies to** drop-down list, select **This object and all descendant objects**.
 In the **Permissions** list, select the **Create Computer objects** and **Delete Computer objects** checkboxes, and click **OK** twice.

-1. Within the Windows PowerShell ISE session, install the Az PowerShell module by running the following:

-    ```
-    Install-PackageProvider -Name NuGet -Force

-    Install-Module -Name Az -Force
-    ```

-1. Within the Windows PowerShell ISE session, authenticate by using your Azure AD credentials by running the following:

-    ```
-    Add-AzAccount
-    ```

-    > **Note**: When prompted, sign in with the work or school or personal Microsoft account with the owner or contributor role to the Azure subscription you are using for this lab.

-1. Within the Windows PowerShell ISE session, set the Cloud Witness quorum of the new cluster by running the following:

-    ```
-    $resourceGroupName = 'az12003b-sap-RG'

-    $cwStorageAccountName = (Get-AzStorageAccount -ResourceGroupName $resourceGroupName)[0].StorageAccountName

-    $cwStorageAccountKey = (Get-AzStorageAccountKey -ResourceGroupName $resourceGroupName -Name $cwStorageAccountName).Value[0]

-    Set-ClusterQuorum -CloudWitness -AccountName $cwStorageAccountName -AccessKey $cwStorageAccountKey
-    ```

 1. To verify the resulting configuration, within the RDP session to i20-db-0.adatum.com, from the **Tools** menu in Server Manager, start **Failover Cluster Manager**.

 1. In the **Failover Cluster Manager** console, review the **az12003b-db-cl0** cluster configuration, including its nodes, as well as is witness and network settings.
 Note that the cluster does not have any shared storage.

-### Task 6: Configure Failover Clustering on Azure VMs running Windows Server 2016 to support a highly available ASCS tier of the SAP NetWeaver installation.
+### Task 5: Configure Failover Clustering on Azure VMs running Windows Server 2016 to support a highly available ASCS tier of the SAP NetWeaver installation.

 > **Note**: Ensure that the deployment of the S2D cluster you initiated in task 4 of exercise 1 has successfully completed before starting this task.